takamuffin/aws-foundry-ssl/README.md

 3. Choose `Resource Scheduler`

-   - Enter a tag name of `Name` with a value of `[your Foundry CloudFormation stack name]-Server`
+   - Enter a tag name of `Name` with a value of `[your Foundry CF stack name]-Server`
-     - Look for the server name in `EC2` Instances if you're unsure
+     - Look for the server name in `EC2 / Instances` if you're unsure
    - Choose which days and what times you want the server to be active
    - Choose `Current Account` and `Current Region` as targets unless your needs differ